Lightweight. A perfect fit for Android devices

-Astrill reserves the right to cancel your subscription and NOT refund your money if that find out you have contravened any of their terms of agreements, so be sure to go over their policies carefully.
+Astrill reserves the right to cancel your subscription and NOT refund your money if that finds out you have contravened any of their terms of agreements, so be sure to go over their policies carefully.

 Unlike other popular VPNs, Astrill does NOT offer unconditional refunds if you are unsatisfied with their service.
 You are only eligible for a refund if;

 i.
 Astrill doesn’t work on your computer due to technical reasons (not networking issue with your ISP) AND

 ii.
 You are using supported OS (either free or with valid license) with latest official updates installed AND